Board Members

 William became interested in historic preservation when he participated in the effort to save Lincoln’s old City Hall in the 1960’s.
 He has served as a past PAL President and is currently President of the Lincoln-Lancaster County Historical Society.
 William is a long-time life member of the Nebraska State Historical Society.
 He owns three National Register properties and other historic buildings and is experienced in identifying, repairing and replacing historic stone and slate roofs.

-Frank Ordia, Board Member
+Jill Dolberg, Board Member

-Eileen Bergt, Board Member
+Eileen Bergt, Board Member & Brown Bag Coordinator

 Bio to Come.

-jeff Erb, Vice President
+jeff Erb, President

 Stephanie Rouse, Board Member